plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Un Cercle ne peut pas ajouter de Redevabilités ou d'autres fonctions à son Premier Lien, ni en changer la Raison d’Être, ni le supprimer.
 En revanche, un Cercle peut supprimer des Redevabilités, Domaines, autorités, ou fonctions à son Premier Lien.
 Il peut le faire soit en les confiant à un autre Rôle du Cercle, soit en définissant d'autres manières de les mettre en oeuvre.
 Faire cela supprime automatiquement l'élément en question du Rôle de Premier Lien, aussi longtemps que la délégation reste en place.

-### 1.5 Cercle Members
+### 1.5 Membres de Cercle

-Each Cercle has a group of ***"Cercle Members"*** who may represent its Rôles in its Processus de Gouvernance.
+Chaque Cercle a un groupe de ***"Membres de Cercle"*** qui peuvent représenter ses Rôles dans son Processus de Gouvernance.

-A Cercle's Cercle Members include all Associés filling its Premier Lien Rôle, as well as each Associé serving as Porteur for a Rôle in the Cercle.
-If a Rôle has multiple Porteurs de Rôle, a Cercle may adopt a Politique to limit how many of them represent that Rôle as Cercle Members in its Processus de Gouvernance.
+Les Membres de Cercle incluent tous ses Premiers Liens, de même que chaque Associé Porteur d'un Rôle du Cercle.
+Si un Rôle a plusieurs Porteurs de Rôle, un Cercle peut adopter une Politique pour limiter combien de Porteurs représentent ce Rôle en tant que Membres de Cercle dans son Processus de Gouvernance.

 #### 1.5.1 Cercle Reps

 Any Cercle Member of a Cercle may call for the selection of a ***"Cercle Rep"*** to help represent that Cercle within any broader Cercle containing it.
 The selected Cercle Rep fills the ***"Cercle Rep Rôle"*** in the Cercle, as defined in Appendix A.

 The Cercle Rep becomes a Cercle Member of any broader Cercle containing that Cercle's outer Rôle, with the authority to represent that Rôle just like a Porteur.
-A containing Cercle may limit or prevent these Cercle Reps from becoming its Cercle Members via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Cercle.
+A containing Cercle may limit or prevent these Cercle Reps from becoming its Membres de Cercle via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Cercle.

 Selecting a Cercle Rep happens via the election process and rules defined in Article 3, unless a Politique defines an alternate process.
 The only candidates eligible to serve as a Cercle's Cercle Rep are those Associés filling Rôles within the Cercle.
 Anyone serving as a Premier Lien for a Cercle may not also serve as its Cercle Rep. No more than one person may serve as a Cercle's Cercle Rep at a time, unless a Politique of a containing Cercle allows it.